Traveling in Rome with children

 The Cloister of Bramante, widely considered to be one of the Italian Renaissance’s architectural masterpieces, today serves as an internationally known contemporary art gallery.
-What makes it doubly unique…is that it leverages this masterpiece’s beautiful space with many of the artworks being designed specifically for this venue…and by very well-known artists.
+What makes it doubly unique is that it leverages this masterpiece’s beautiful space with many of the artworks designed specifically for this venue.
 After the very successful LOVE exhibition, Il Chiostro del Bramante tries to show the versatile nature of the space and pursue a new and adventures path.

 Danilo Eccher, the exhibition’s curator, says “Sometimes breaking the rules doesn’t necessarily mean misbehaving, but expanding rules boundaries.
 A rule that the Chiostro del Bramante follows in its schedules is proposing exhibitions that are “thinking outside the box” exhibitions, in which originality is always the base idea of the project.”